-- Residents who have been evaluated and do not meet COVID-19 testing criteria but who have fever or respiratory symptoms, restrict residents with fever or acute respiratory symptoms to their room or an area where they can be isolated from others in the facility by at least 6 feet. - Consider daily temperature and symptom checks of residents and monitor for new fever and/or respiratory illness. - If multiple persons become ill, establish a designated area(s) of the facility specifically for sick persons.
-Designate staff to care for these individuals only limit
+- Restrict residents with fever or acute respiratory symptoms to their room or an area where they can be isolated from others in the facility by at least 2 metres. - Report all suspected cases of COVID-19 to AHS Coordinated COVID-19 Response number 1-844-343-097 and follow AHS direction.

-- the movement of designated staff between parts of the facility to decrease the risk of staff spreading COVID-19 to other parts of the facility. - If the sick person must leave the room for medically necessary procedures, have them wear a facemask. - Support hand and respiratory hygiene, as well as cough etiquette by residents, visitors, and employees. - Make sure tissues are available and any sink is well-stocked with soap and paper towels for hand washing.
+- Consider daily temperature and symptom checks of residents and monitor for new fever and/or respiratory illness. - If multiple persons become ill, establish a designated area(s) of the facility specifically for sick persons.
+Designate staff to care for these individuals only limit the movement of designated staff between parts of the facility to decrease the risk of staff spreading COVID-19 to other parts of the facility. - If the sick person must leave the room (e.g. to use the washroom), have them wear a facemask. - Practice and support residents and visitors to practice hand and respiratory hygiene, cough etiquette and social distancing. - Make sure tissues are available and any sink is well-stocked with soap and paper towels for hand washing.